Sweet and Sour Broccoli Salad (Video)

 - Put broccoli in a bowl and toss with enough dressing to coat.

-- Then gently stir in the onion, bacon, and cheese.
+- Then gently stir in the onion, bacon, pecans, and cheese.

-- Low-Carb Sweet and Sour Broccoli Salad can be chilled or served right away.
+- Sweet and Sour Broccoli Salad can be chilled or served right away.

-- This salad will keep in the fridge for a day or two, but you might want to stir in a little more dressing to refresh the flavors.
+- This salad will keep in the fridge for several days, but you might want to stir in a little more dressing to refresh the flavors.

 More Tasty Broccoli Salad Recipes: